kckenneth/softlayer/application.md

 Rejected Keys:
 ```

 # Miscellaneous Notes

 If you're connecting to VS, you use `$ ssh root@169.55.204.86`.
-You cannot use the hostname `kenneth` although you use `kenneth` as hostname when you provision VS in the first place.
+You cannot use the hostname `kenneth` although you use `kenneth` as your hostname when you provision VS in the first place.
 It's because of the DNS system.
 If you want to use the hostname, you can do so by updating in `hosts` folder.
 ```
 $ vi /etc/hosts/
 169.55.204.86 kenneth